Dipto6969/Dipto6969/README.md

 - 🌱 I'm currently learning Huggingface and Google Collab
 - 📫 How to reach me: dipto.np124@gmail.com
-- ⚡ Fun fact:I’ve watched movies and series in over 30 different languages — from Hollywood blockbusters to indie gems in Persian, Tamil thrillers to Korean zombie runs, and even anime in raw Japanese.
+- ⚡ Fun fact:  I’ve watched movies and series in over 30 different languages — from Hollywood blockbusters to indie gems in Persian, Tamil thrillers to Korean zombie runs, and even anime in raw Japanese.
 If cinema were a language, I’d be fluent in every dialect.

 ## 🛠️ Tech Stack